-If you love homemade quick bread, this Cranberry Almond Quick Bread recipe is a must try.
+If you love homemade quick bread, this Cranberry Almond Bread recipe is a must try.
+Moist, delicious, and swirls of cranberries throughout.
 Bake up two freezer friendly loaves–one for now and one to enjoy later!

 What is Quick Bread